Roche/pyreadstat/README.md

 The original motivation came from reading sas7bdat files in python.
 That is already possible using either the (pure python) package [sas7bdat](https://pypi.org/project/sas7bdat/) or the (cythonized) method [read_sas](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.read_sas.html) from pandas.
-However, those methods are slow (important if you want to read several large files), do not give you the possibility to recover variable labels (only variable names), do not give the possibility to recover value labels (stored in the file itself in the case of spss or stata, or in catalog files in sas), convert both dates and datetime variables to datetime, you have to specify the encoding otherwise in python 3 instead of strings you get bytes and do not offer the possibility to read only the headers.
+However, those methods are slow (important if you want to read several large files), do not give the possibility to recover value labels (stored in the file itself in the case of spss or stata, or in catalog files in sas), convert both dates and datetime variables to datetime, and you have to specify the encoding otherwise in python 3 instead of strings you get bytes.

 This package corrects those problems.

 **1. Good Performance:** Here a comparison of reading a 190 Mb sas7dat file with different methods.
 As you can see